Liberty University: Sponsorships

 Liberty University has sponsored NASCAR driver William Byron, also a LU student, since 2014 in a late model program run by Dale Earnhardt Jr.'s JR Motorsports.
 Liberty is in the midst of a deal with Byron and NASCAR Cup Series team Hendrick Motorsports that runs through 2026.

 Federal funding

 In 2019, Liberty University reportedly received about $700 million in federal funding.

 Student loans and defaults

 Liberty University students have a lower default rate compared to the national average of graduates from all schools.
 However, Liberty University students have a higher rate of defaults within three years of completing their studies compared to graduates of other private, non-profit, four-year colleges.
 Liberty University spends far less on instruction than traditional private universities, for-profit colleges and other nonprofit religious colleges.

 In connection with being named to a Trump administration task force on deregulating higher education, university president Falwell alluded, as an example of regulatory overreach and "micromanagement", to Obama-era regulations that govern student loan forgiveness for students who have been cheated by fraudulent colleges.

-Beliefs and values

-Liberty University is a conservative Evangelical college which is reflected in its honor code and other policies.
-The university teaches creationism alongside the science of evolutionary biology.

-The university's honor code, called the "Liberty Way" emphasizes purity culture.

-The university's former president Jerry Falwell Jr. was accused of nepotism, racism, and alcohol use contravening Baptist teaching on teetotalism.
-Falwell and his wife Rebecca were involved in a number of sex scandals.
-These eventually led to his resignation on August 24, 2020.

-Standing for Freedom Center

-In November 2019, Liberty and Charlie Kirk of Turning Point USA launched a think tank subsidiary called the Falkirk Center for Faith and Liberty.
-The think tank hired Trump attorney Jenna Ellis and Trump surrogate Sebastian Gorka as fellows and paid for political Facebook ads promoting Trump and other Republican candidates during the 2020 election campaign.

-In March 2021, the university renamed the organization the "Standing for Freedom Center", having chosen not to renew Kirk's contract several months earlier.

-In November 2021, the Standing for Freedom Center hosted former Secretary of State Mike Pompeo, author Eric Metaxas, and former Arkansas governor Mike Huckabee.